-- 1. A host computer.
-The host computer is used to create PIC32 programs.
-Any operating system is fine. - 2.
-A PIC32 board.
+- 2. A PIC32 board (and possibly a separate programmer device).
 The PIC32 needs some external electronics to function, and these are typically provided by a small printed circuit board on which the PIC32 is mounted.
-These boards often have LEDs and buttons for simple input and output.
+These boards often have buttons and LEDs for simple input and output.
 Example boards include: - (a) Starter kits.
 Microchip's various PIC32 Starter Kits, such as the PIC32 Starter Kit, PIC32 USB Starter Kit II, PIC32 Ethernet Starter Kit, Microstick II, and PIC32MX1/MX2 Starter Kit consist of boards with the PIC32, some I/O devices for user interface, and an onboard programmer that programs the flash memory of the PIC32 using a USB connection to the host computer. - (b) Development boards.
 A development board is similar to a starter kit, except that there is no programmer onboard.
 The PIC32's flash memory is programmed by a separate external programmer device, such as Microchip's ICD 3 or PICkit 3, which connects to a USB port of the host computer.
 Examples of development boards include Microchip's PIC32 plug-in modules coupled with the Explorer 16 Development Board, as well as the NU32 and UBW32 development boards. - (c) Development boards with a PIC32 with an installed "bootloader."
 If the PIC32 on the development board already has a bootloader installed in program memory, the PIC32 can be programmed without an external programmer device.
-When the PIC32 is powered on, the bootloader runs, and depending on whether or not the user is pushing a button, it either (1) jumps to a "user" program that has already been installed somewhere else in program memory, or (2) receives a new user program from the host computer (e.g., via a USB connection) and writes the new program to program memory.
+When the PIC32 is powered on, the bootloader runs, and (typically) depending on whether or not the user is pushing a button, it either (1) jumps to a "user" program that has already been installed somewhere else in program memory, or (2) receives a new user program from the host computer (e.g., via a USB connection) and writes the new program to program memory.
 You can use the bootloader to change the user program as often as you want.
-There is no need for an external programmer device, only a program on the host computer (the "bootloader communication utility") that talks to the bootloader.
-Examples of development boards with preloaded bootloaders include the NU32 and the UBW32. - 3.
-Software to program the PIC32.
-See Section 1.1.1.
+There is no need for an external programmer device, only a "bootloader communication utility" on the host computer that talks to the bootloader.
+Examples of development boards with preloaded bootloaders include the NU32 and the UBW32.

-Most of the examples in this book use the NU32 development board with an installed bootloader.
+Most of the examples in this book use the NU32 development board with an installed bootloader (Figure 1.3).
+Most code is easily adapted to most PIC32s, however.

-1.1.1 Software to Download
+1.3.2 Software